HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: HUMORCHAIN Framework

 Building upon the cognitive mechanisms outlined in classical humor theories, HUMORCHAIN formalizes humor generation as a sequential reasoning chain.
 The model first detects incongruous information in the visual domain (corresponding to Incongruity--Resolution Theory~\cite{suls1972two}), then introduces irony or self-deprecation to stimulate emotional engagement (Superiority Theory~\cite{heyd1982place}), or intentionally violates norms in a controlled manner (Benign Violation Theory~\cite{mcgraw2010benign}).
 Finally, the model achieves affective release through linguistic expression (Relief Theory~\cite{freud1960jokes,spencer1870principles}), as shown in \autoref{fig:Workflow}.
 This mapping transforms humor theories into a multimodal reasoning architecture, granting the humor generation process explicit cognitive logic and theoretical interpretability.

-Using GPT-5 as the base reasoning model, HUMORCHAIN decomposes the humor generation process into multiple stages, each assigned a specific cognitive task to systematically progress from visual perception to humorous caption creation.
+HUMORCHAIN decomposes the humor generation process into multiple stages, each assigned a specific cognitive task to systematically progress from visual perception to humorous caption creation.
 Following Yus's (2021) classification of image macro memes~\cite{yus2021incongruity}, the framework adapts and generalizes the categories into four humor generation strategies:

-\begin{enumerate} \item \textbf{Absurdity}: Rooted in evolutionary psychology, studies (e.g., Varela et al.~\cite{varela2023looking}) show that humans prioritize processing of action and emotional information in living entities.
+\textbf{1.
+Absurdity}: Rooted in evolutionary psychology, studies (e.g., Varela et al.~\cite{varela2023looking}) show that humans prioritize processing of action and emotional information in living entities.
 Thus, captions should primarily focus on the emotional or behavioral states of people, animals, or characters in the image.
 According to Incongruity--Resolution Theory, humor arises when viewers perceive an incongruity and subsequently resolve it through reinterpretation.
 A caption providing explanations can help individuals resolve incongruities, thereby creating humor.
-Therefore, for images with obvious incongruent elements, humor can be generated by producing personified descriptions based on incongruity and absurdity, or by imagining subsequent scenarios around the incongruent points (e.g., speculating ``what might happen next''). \item \textbf{Contrast\_irony}: When visual incongruity is not explicitly present, humor can be induced through semantic contrast or irony.
-Based on Incongruity Theory, captions can intentionally oppose the core sentiment or behavior depicted in the image, creating an absurd reversal.
-Alternatively, irony can be constructed under Superiority Theory, where the combination of caption and image produces an ironic effect.
-Benign Violation Theory constrains this process: the semantic ``violation'' intensity must stay within a safe emotional boundary---breaking norms enough to evoke mild discomfort but avoiding genuine offense---thereby producing pleasure through simultaneous perception of ``violation'' and ``safety.'' \item \textbf{Emotion\_analogy}: For images already containing humorous or emotionally charged elements, the model performs cognitive reconstruction and emotional release based on Incongruity--Resolution and Relief Theories.
-It identifies emotional tension or implicit humor in the visual content, analogizes it with human psychological responses in similar situations, and generates empathetic humorous expressions.
-The tension relief through contrast and analogy yields both cognitive insight and emotional satisfaction. \item \textbf{Object\_analogy}: For images dominated by inanimate objects, where direct emotional or behavioral inference is difficult, the model employs object analogy, combining Superiority and Relief Theories.
-It extracts salient physical or contextual features and maps them to human life events or mental states (e.g., ``a messy desk'' $\rightarrow$ ``my brain before a deadline''), evoking self-deprecating or relatable humor that simultaneously expresses stress and releases it. \end{enumerate}
+Therefore, for images with obvious incongruent elements, humor can be generated by producing personified descriptions based on incongruity and absurdity, or by imagining subsequent scenarios around the incongruent points (e.g., speculating ``what might happen next'').